 The world of information security and digital forensics is an exciting career possibility—and, at CWI, you have an opportunity to join the front line combating hackers who are compromising computers around the world.
 The goal of this program is to prepare security professionals to protect an organization’s data by taking preemptive measures against malicious attacks and to perform forensic investigation if security is breached.
-All students accepted into the program must submit to a criminal background check at their own expense.

 The College of Western Idaho (CWI) provides an Information Security and Digital Forensics program that will ready you with advanced, market-relevant skills that employers recognize and respect as well as opportunities to connect with a global community of industry professionals

 Computers around the world are systematically victimized by rampant hacking.
 This hacking is not only widespread, but it is being executed so flawlessly that the attackers compromise a system, steal everything of value, and completely erase their tracks within 20 minutes.
 This program will prepare technicians to protect an organization’s data by taking preemptive measures against malicious attacks.

 - Write a resume, search for a job, and interview effectively

 Requirements and Costs

 Associate of Applied Science in Information Security and Digital Forensics